isc-projects/kea/doc/sphinx/man/kea-dhcp4.8.rst

 ``-T config-file``
    Checks the configuration file and reports the first error, if any.
-   It performs extra checks beside ``-t`` is doing, like establising database connections (lease db, host db, CB db, forensic logging db), hook libraries loading and configuration parsing, etc. It does not open unix or TCP/UDP sockets, neither does it open or rotate files, as all these actions could interfere with a running process on the same machine.
+   It performs extra checks beside what ``-t`` is doing, like establising database connections (lease backend, host reservations backend, configuration backend and forensic logging backend), hook libraries loading and configuration parsing, etc. It does not open unix or TCP/UDP sockets, neither does it open or rotate files, as all these actions could interfere with a running process on the same machine.